HL7/fhir-qi-core/input/pages/negation.md

 Each of the QI-Core negation rationale profiles define at least the following information:

--   What activity/event did not occur (typically in terms of a value set or list of codes)
+-   What activity/event did not occur (typically in terms of a value set or list of codes, or as a reference to a request)
--   Explicit indication that the action/event did not occur (such as doNotPerform or a status of notDone)
+-   Explicit indication that the action/event did not or should not occur (such as doNotPerform or a status of notDone)
 -   Date, and optionally, a time a clinician indicated a reason for avoiding the activity/event
 -   The reason the activity/event did not occur (Preferably represented using one of an established set of [Negation Reason Codes](ValueSet-qicore-negation-reason.html))

 **NOTE:** Although these aspects are all present within each negation profile defined by QI-Core, they are represented differently in the various FHIR resources.
 As a result, each negation profile uses a combination of constraints and extensions to ensure complete representation of negated actions or events within QI-Core.

 ### Using QI-Core Negation Profiles

- **Extent of Negation**
+#### Kinds of Negation Statements

+The QICore negation profiles support three general classes of negation statements:

+1. Documentation that an activity was not performed for a reason (i.e. a notDone event)
+2. Documentation that an activity should not be performed for a reason (i.e. a doNotPerform request)
+3. Documentation that a request was not performed for a reason (i.e. a taskRejected)

+#### Extent of Negation

 The negation profiles in QI-Core can be used to make two different types of negative statements:

 1. Documentation that a particular activity/event should not or did not occur
 2. Documentation that a class of activities/events should not or did not occur (typically represented with a value set)

-#### Documenting one member of a value set was not performed for a given reason.
+##### Documenting one member of a value set was not performed for a given reason.

 In the following example the measure numerator criterion allows for documentation that specifies a single antithrombotic medication using a CodeableConcept drawn from the list of possible expected medications (in the values set) was not administered.
-In the example the Profiled MedicationAdministration resource documents that the clinician specifically did not administer ticagrelor 90 MG Oral Tablet because drug treatment is not indicated.
+In the example the profiled MedicationAdministration resource documents that the clinician specifically did not administer ticagrelor 90 MG Oral Tablet because drug treatment is not indicated.
 The evidence of a reason for not administering this single member of the value set “Antithrombotic Therapy for Ischemic Stroke” fulfills criteria for the numerator.

 See the <a href="MedicationAdministration-negation-with-code-example.html">MedicationAdministration</a> example using a specific code) for a complete example.